-Transfer students must meet the above requirements and complete at least 12 graded hours at K-State before they can be admitted into the general business degree plan.
+Transfer students must meet the above requirements and complete at least 12 credit hours at K-State before they can be admitted into the general business degree plan.

-The exact sequence of the courses to be taken is worked out between student and advisor.
+The exact sequence of the courses to be completed is a collaborative effort between student and advisor.
 There is some flexibility in scheduling.
-To enroll in any course, students must have prerequisites as stated in the catalog.
+To enroll in any course, students must have prerequisites and meet other requirements that are stated in the catalog.

 Applications for the general business degree plan (major) may be made by the semester during which the student will have completed at least 45 credit hours of the business administration pre-professions program (BAPP) requirements.
 Degree plan applications must be filed by the time students complete 60 credit hours.